GeorgeHop/react-native-screens-swiper/README.md

 ## Custom styling

-If you need to change the styles of the pills don't wory !
+If you need to change the styles of the pills don't worry !
 You can customize everything how you want.
 But please be careful !
 Because this is the first version of the lib.
 And we think that in lib. can have some issues with the styling.
 If you have any problems !
 Just write to us :)